jdegand/shoppingify-firebase/README.md

 - When the input loses focus, there will be text overlap caused by the PrimeNG `FloatLabel`.
 Might look into replacing it or maintaining focus on the input when there is any text in the input.
 - I included a simple bar chart to see the total amount of items needed from all lists.
 - I need to look into filtering items based on saved list date.
+- AngularFire documentation is quite poor.
+Issues have been filed, but not much has been done in years.
+Issues get closed and the documentation stays outdated.
+Even the official firebase website documentation seems outdated.
+- This [issue about documentation](https://github.com/angular/angularfire/issues/3110) opened in 2022 does not even seemed to have been looked at by a core maintainer.
+This [issue](https://github.com/angular/angularfire/issues/3446) makes it plain that Google is not treating AngularFire as a core library.

 ## Continued Development

 - PrimeFlex?
 Using CDN temporarily -> if I keep it, I will install it properly.
-- Guards
 - TypeScript fixes
 - ESLint
 - Tests